 You can fill out the form and upload your application here.

 The winner of the Sternfels Prize will receive $35,000 as a reward for their contribution to the field.
-This is not intended to be a grant, though the funds may be directed as such if the winner prefers.
+This is not intended to be a grant, although the funds may be directed as such if the winner prefers.

-A panel of five distinguished judges will review the top applications and choose the winner based on its novelty, scientific merit, and ability to be translated to the clinic.
+A panel of distinguished judges will review the top applications and choose the winner based on its novelty, scientific merit, and ability to be translated to the clinic.

-Applications need to be submitted as a PDF of no more than 3 pages, not including any appendices or supplemental sections.
+Applications need to be submitted as a PDF of no more than three pages, not including any appendices or supplemental sections.
 Applications should address the background and significance of the idea, its clinical relevance, and propose a workplan for how it might be tested.